-Research and Innovation projects that 21c have helped to win and deliver include:
+Research and Innovation projects that 21c have helped to win and deliver research, communications and dissemination include:

 H2020 Programme DT-TRANSFORMATIONS-02-2018-2019-2020: Transformative impact of disruptive technologies in public services - GA No: 101004590

 01 February 2021 - 31 January 2024

 URBANAGE assesses the potential benefits, risks and impact of implementing a long-term sustainable framework for data-driven decision-making in the field of urban planning for aging well in cities.
 This model will be developed through an inclusive co-creation strategy with relevant stakeholders (public servants) and users (older adults) and based on a decision-support Ecosystem that integrates multidimensional Big Data analysis; modelling and simulation with Artificial Intelligence algorithms, visualization through Urban Digital Twins, and gamification for enhanced engagement purposes.
 Based on a thorough understanding of users’ needs, it will be validated by piloting use-cases in three local planning systems in Europe (Helsinki, Santander and Flanders).

 H2020 Programme DT-GOVERNANCE-12-2019-2020: Pilot on using the European cloud infrastructure for public administrations - GA No: 870697